nileshsalpe/employeeservice/README.md

     - Error Rate (5XX) per [window 1 sec to 1 day]
     - Latency (P90, P99, P99.99) to check slowest requests in system per [window 1 sec to 1 day] with sum/avg/max/min
     - Syetem level metrics per node for memory/cpu/network usage
+- Need to have alerts based on threshholds for errors/latency.
  - Need health check API
  - Need user level throttling to avoid attack on system
  - Need log aggregation system like ELK stack to search request based on user id or requestId, it should also generate request chain of all services from source to destination.
 Search fields should have minimum